top of page

 jose.jpg

-Jose studied Engineering in Agricultural Production Systems at the Central American University.
+Jose studied engineering in agricultural production systems at the University of Central American.
 He also studied English translation.
-He has worked with U.S. groups since 2011, and when not working, enjoys spending time with his family.
+He has worked with US groups since 2011, and when not working, he enjoys spending time with his family, playing with his kids and his nieces and nephews.
+He loves to cook and to listen to all types of music.

 VISIT OUR FAQ PAGE TO LEARN MORE.